-Family day care homes are not required to give medication; however, if they choose to do so, the following shall apply:
+The family day care home or large family child care home is not required to give medication; however, if they choose to do so, the following shall apply:

-- A. The family day care home must have written authorization from the custodial parent or legal guardian to dispense prescription and non-prescription medications.
+- A. The operator must have written authorization from the custodial parent or legal guardian to dispense prescription and non-prescription medications.
 This authorization must be dated and signed by the custodial parent or legal guardian and must contain the child's name; the name of the medication to be dispensed; and the date, time and amount of dosage to be given.
-This record shall be initialed or signed by the family day care home provider who gave the medication.
-Prescription and nonprescription medications that are used on an "as needed" basis require the parent/ legal guardian to provide additional documentation on the authorization form to describe symptoms that would require the medication to be given. - B. Any known allergies to medication or special restrictions must also be documented, maintained in the child's file, and posted with stored medication. - C. Prescription and non-prescription medication brought to the family day care home by the custodial parent or legal guardian must be in the original container. - D. Prescription medication must have a label stating the name of the physician, child's name, name of the medication, and medication directions. - E. All prescription and non-prescription medication shall be dispensed according to written directions on the prescription label or printed manufacturer's label. - F. In the event of an emergency, non-prescription medication that is not brought in by the custodial parent or legal guardian can be dispensed only if the family day care home has written authorization from the custodial parent or legal guardian to do so.
-Any medication dispensed under these conditions must be documented in the child's file and the custodial parent or legal guardian must be notified on the day of occurrence. - G. The family day care home must maintain a record for each child receiving medications that documents the full name of the child, the name of medication, the date and time the medication was dispensed, the amount and dosage, and the name of the person who dispensed the medication.
-The record shall be maintained for a minimum of six months after the last day the child received the dosage.
+This record shall be initialed or signed by the child care personnel who gave the medication.
+Prescription and non-prescription medications that are used on an "as needed" basis require the parent/ legal guardian to provide additional documentation on the authorization form to describe symptoms that would require the medication to be given.
+The child care personnel must never administer a medication that is prescribed for one child to another child. - B. Any known allergies to medication or special restrictions must also be documented, maintained in the child's file, and posted with stored medication. - C. Prescription and non-prescription medication brought to the home by the custodial parent or legal guardian must be in the original container. - D. Prescription medication must have a label stating the name of the physician/pharmacy and contact information, child's name, name of the medication, and medication directions. - E. All prescription and non-prescription medication shall be dispensed according to written directions on the prescription label or printed manufacturer's label and maintained at the appropriate temperature. - F. In the event of an emergency, non-prescription medication that is not brought in by the custodial parent or legal guardian can be dispensed only if the operator has written authorization from the custodial parent or legal guardian to do so.
+Any medication dispensed under these conditions must be documented in the child's file and the custodial parent or legal guardian must be notified on the day of occurrence. - G. The operator must maintain a record for each child receiving medications that documents the full name of the child, the name of medication, the date and time the medication was dispensed, the amount and dosage, and the name of the person who dispensed the medication.
+The record shall be maintained for a minimum of 12 months after the last day the child received the dosage. - H. All medicine must have child resistant caps, if applicable, and shall either be stored in a locked area or must be inaccessible and out of a child's reach.